verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 {{< /clipboard >}}

-## View traces on the Jaeger UI
+## View traces on the Jaeger console

-After the installation has completed, you can use the Verrazzano Jaeger UI to view the traces.
+After the installation has completed, you can use the Verrazzano Jaeger console to view the traces.
-For information on how to get the Verrazzano Jaeger UI URL and credentials, see [Access Verrazzano]({{< relref "/docs/access/" >}}).
+For information on how to get the Verrazzano Jaeger console URL and credentials, see [Access Verrazzano]({{< relref "/docs/access/" >}}).

 ## Configure the Istio mesh to use Jaeger tracing